geirolz/secret/docs/compiled/README.md

 [![Mergify Status](https://img.shields.io/endpoint.svg?url=https://api.mergify.com/v1/badges/geirolz/secret&style=flat)](https://mergify.io)
 [![GitHub license](https://img.shields.io/github/license/geirolz/secret)](https://github.com/geirolz/secret/blob/main/LICENSE)

-A functional, type-safe and memory-safe library to handle secret values
+A Scala 3, functional, type-safe and memory-safe library to handle secret values

 `Secret` library does the best to avoid leaking information in memory and in the code BUT an attack is always possible and I don't give any certainties or guarantees about security using this library, you use it at your own risk.
 The code is open sourced, you can check the implementation and take your